kouweizhong/csharp-logging/README.md

 MIT
 ...Except for one part - AT.MIN.Tools which is CPOL - working on that even if I end up writing my own sprintf!

+The unit tests make use of Newtonsoft.Json (http://www.newtonsoft.com/) which is licensed under AGPL 3.0 http://www.gnu.org/licenses/agpl-3.0.html